-Poverty Action, Solid Ground’s statewide advocacy partner, builds grassroots power to end root causes of poverty and create opportunities for everyone to prosper.
+The Statewide Poverty Action Network, Solid Ground’s advocacy partner, builds grassroots power to end root causes of poverty and create opportunities for everyone to prosper.

 About Poverty Action